asawilliams/javascript/README.md

 ## <a name='whitespace'>Whitespace</a>

   - Use tabs not spaces for indenting
   Why tabs are better than spaces: http://lea.verou.me/2012/01/why-tabs-are-clearly-superior/

     ```javascript
-    // bad
     function() {
     [tab]var name;
     }